 Before opening business accounts at your regular bank, take the time to research the benefits of other institutions.
 If you have an online business, an online bank may make more sense and have better benefits than a brick-and-mortar business.

-Step #5 – Make a Budget (and Stick to It!)
+Tip #9 – Make a Business Budget (and Stick to It!)